AggregateConfiguration

 §Zero-value counters

 Counters are aggregated and flushed normally.
-However, when flushed, counters are added to a list of “zero-value” counters, and if those counters are not updated again, the transform emits a copy of the counter with a value of zero.
+However, when flushed, counters are added to a list of “zero-value” counters, and if those counters aren’t updated again, the transform emits a copy of the counter with a value of zero.
 It does this until the counter is updated again, or the zero-value counter expires (no updates), whichever comes first.

 This provides a continuity in the output of a counter, from the perspective of a downstream system, when counters are otherwise sparse.
 The expiration period is configurable, and allows a trade-off in how sparse/infrequent the updates to counters can be versus how long it takes for counters that don’t exist anymore to actually cease to be emitted.